 Niles is a medium-sized city located in the state of Ohio.
 With a population of 18,651 people and six constituent neighborhoods, Niles is the 91st largest community in Ohio.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Niles is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Niles isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Niles are a mix of both white- and blue-collar jobs.
 Overall, Niles is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Niles who work in office and administrative support (13.76%), sales jobs (11.90%), and food service (10.09%).
+There are especially a lot of people living in Niles who work in office and administrative support (13.61%), sales jobs (11.49%), and food service (9.70%).

-The per capita income in Niles in 2010 was $21,001, which is middle income relative to Ohio, and lower middle income relative to the rest of the US.
-This equates to an annual income of $84,004 for a family of four.
+The per capita income in Niles in 2010 was $21,074, which is lower middle income relative to Ohio and the nation.
+This equates to an annual income of $84,296 for a family of four.
 However, Niles contains both very wealthy and poor people as well.

 The people who call Niles home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Niles residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Niles include German, Irish, English, and Polish.

 The most common language spoken in Niles is English.
 Other important languages spoken here include Italian and Spanish.